Krylon Clear Choice Art Scholarship - Outside Scholarship

 - Use any military education benefits for which they are eligible.

 - Have a minimum grade point average of 2.5 on a 4.0 scale, or its equivalent.

-Emergency grants are available to eligible veterans who are enrolled in postsecondary education and experience unexpected financial difficulties that might cause them to drop out from school.
+Emergency grants are available to eligible veterans who are enrolled full-time in post-secondary education and experience unexpected financial difficulties that might cause them to drop out from school.
 Grants are available for a one-time distribution with a suggested maximum of up to $750, but not to exceed $1,000 each based on the cost of the emergency need.

 - Medical/Dental expenses

 - Public transportation/Bus pass

 There is no application deadline, but grants will be awarded on an ongoing basis until funds are exhausted.For more information, please visit the Wells Fargo Scholarship America website.